ohdsi-studies/BipolarMisclassificationValidation/README.md

 ## Code to Run

-Execute the study by running the code in (extras/CodeToRun.R) :
+Execute the study by running the code in (extras/CodeToRun.R) but update using your database configuration and settings:

 ```r
 library(BipolarMisclassificationValidation)